app-generator/docs-old/products/react/node-js-berry-dashboard.md

 ```

-### API Server
+## API Server

-To use the product and see all features in action an API server should be up and running.
+To use the product and see all features in action, an API server should be up and running.
 This can be done in two ways:

-* Compile and start a simple [Node JS API](https://github.com/app-generator/api-server-nodejs) already built to work with this frontend
+* Compile and start a [Node JS API Server](https://github.com/app-generator/api-server-nodejs) already built to work with this frontend
 * Mock a test server using the [API Interface](https://github.com/app-generator/api-server-nodejs/blob/master/media/api.postman_collection.json) definition

-Here we will use the first version and build a real API server coded in Node JS/Express and MongoDB.
+Here, we will use the first version and build a real API server coded in Node JS/Express and SQLite persistence.

 > API Server Description